Abhishek-thakurcoder55/traffic-signal-project/README.md

 # traffic-signal-project
-this is project which shows the application of signal
+this is an project which shows the application of signal